Metrobus (South East England): Incidents

 In March 2003, two Metrobus vehicles were involved in a fatal accident at Crawley bus station.
 A bus crashed into the back of another bus and mounted the kerb where passengers were waiting.
 As a result of the impact, one woman was killed and five others injured.
 Metrobus described themselves as "devastated" by the accident, and said it was their "first major incident".

 On 8 January 2011, one of Metrobus' vehicles was hijacked while in service in Merstham.
 The bus was empty having just dropped off the last passengers, and the bus driver managed to escape unharmed, along with the cash box the hijackers had tried to steal.
 The hijacked bus was then driven through the area, striking a number of parked cars and signs, before being reversed into another Metrobus vehicle which was in service with passengers.
 There were no injuries, but the road was closed for a number of hours while the police investigated.
 Two men, aged 23 and 25, were arrested.
 One was released on bail and the other was charged with seven separate offences.

-On Saturday 13th August 2022, vehicle number 6559 burst to flames after a collision on the A24 in Ashington just north of Worthing while on the route 23.
+On 13 August 2022, vehicle number 6559 burst to flames after a collision on the A24 in Ashington just north of Worthing while on route 23.
 Two people were taken to hospital and the vehicle was scrapped shortly after.

 Fleet

-As of August 2022, the Metrobus fleet consisted of 135 buses.
+As of October 2024, the Metrobus fleet consists of 192 buses.

 Fleet livery

 Metrobus initially had a blue and yellow livery.
 This was superseded by a two-tone blue livery in the early 2000s.

 The majority of Crawley buses featured a light blue base with a dark blue roof which swoops down at the front.
 It also has a white stripe separating the roof from the base, and a light blue lower dash panel.
 The Fastway livery is a silver base with navy blue cantrail panels and a navy blue lower front panel.
 Some older buses feature light blue with a dark blue roof and skirt panels along with a dark blue lower dash panel.

 Most buses had a blue, red and orange oblong shapes on the seats, or "sails", however buses are now getting refurbished with Crawley's "Blue Moon" moquette now becoming standard on all Metrobus buses.
-Fastway buses have a slightly different moquete, with the letters "fw" sewn into the fabric, along with dark grey vinyl inserts.
+Fastway buses have a slightly different moquette, with the letters "fw" sewn into the fabric, along with dark grey vinyl inserts.